slotThe/slotThe.github.io/posts/2022-05-25-calling-emacs-from-xmonad.md

 ## Scratchpads

 The first use case that I came up with was [scratchpad]s.
-The idea of these things is very simple: while we normally don't like floating windows, it's quite convenient to have some of them around that one can bring to the current workspace, as well as hide, with a single keybinding.
-This is very useful for things like email, a calendar, a daily agenda, a calculator, etc.
+The idea of these things is simple: while we normally don't like floating windows, it's quite convenient to have some of them around that one can bring to the current workspace, as well as hide, with a single keybinding.
+This is useful for things like email, a calendar, a daily agenda, a calculator, etc.

 For scratchpads to work reliably, windows need to have some unique characteristic they can be recognised by, like a special [class or